top of page

 GEOG 212 - Environmental Conservation and Global Change

-This discussion-based course provides students with a broad overview of the ways humans affect the environment and how differences in human values add the complexity of ecological systems to create problems that are difficult to solve.
-As such, students develop skills relavent to problem solving, collaboration, and science communication.
+This course uses discussion and student-led learning to explore the ways humans affect the environment and how differences in human values add the complexity of ecological systems to create problems that are difficult to solve.
+We use historical, social, and political context to explore contemporary issues in environmental conservation.
+With less emphasis on memorization of events, facts, and principles, students develop transferable skills relevant to problem solving, collaboration, and science communication.
+Though we will rely heavily on peer-reviewed scientific literature, the course is equally appropriate for students across diverse majors and previous experiences.

 GEOG 215 - Spatial Data Science